hashicorp/terraform-provider-google/website/docs/r/org_policy_policy.html.markdown

 * `deny_all` -
   (Optional)
-  Setting this to true means that all values are denied.
+  Setting this to `"TRUE"` means that all values are denied.
 This field can be set only in Policies for list constraints.

 * `enforce` -
   (Optional)
-  If `true`, then the `Policy` is enforced.
-If `false`, then any configuration is acceptable.
+  If `"TRUE"`, then the `Policy` is enforced.
+If `"FALSE"`, then any configuration is acceptable.
 This field can be set only in Policies for boolean constraints.

 * `values` -
   (Optional)